BTNeandertha1/BTDiablo/README.md

 - Crafting Buffs
 - Additional QOL with stacked items

-# Patch Notes XVIII
+# Patch Notes XIX
-- Players now spawn with the Horadric Cube
-- Added Unique Charm Corruptions
+- Added and Removed Rare and Magic Affixes
-- Fixed the "item filter" display thing
 - How do I get the new patch?
    - Delete btdiablo.mpq folder
    - Paste New btdiablo.mpq folder